Quartzinin/Stencil-prototyping/README.md

-# Stencil-scheduling
+# Stencil-Prototyping
-Benchmarks different schedules of stencils in cuda
+Prototyping of different stencil evaluation designs in cuda.
+Note there is No stencil fussion.